 Don’t wait until review time to try to remember your achievements.
 Keep a running tally of successful projects.
 Note times when you gone above and beyond your job description.
 Save any awesome client feedback.
 At the end of a big project, send a wrap-up email to your boss.
 Better yet, schedule a meeting to discuss what went right and how you can do even better next time.

 Don’t wait for your annual review to bring good work to their attention.
 That may be too late.
 Some companies make decisions about bonuses and promotions long before your review.

 Dress The Part

 We’d all like to think that looks don’t play a role in career advancement, but the data tells us otherwise.
 A 2009 study by Elon University in North Carolina found that people see outward appearance as an important source of information.
 They draw clues about workers based on their personal grooming.
 Some believe certain personality traits may be inferred by a person’s self-presentation.

 You don’t have to have movie-star-looks to be successful, but you do need to be well-groomed and dress for the role.
 Every company has certain dress codes, whether they’re written in an employee handbook or implied.

 Take note of how the people above you dress and aim for something similar.
 You don’t have to pretend to be someone you’re not, but step up your wardrobe and grooming in a way that feels like you.
 Your “appearance” isn’t just about looks, but instead it’s about your ability to project the self-confidence of a leader.

 There is a reason that the old saying “It’s not about what you know, it’s about who you know” has persisted.
 Whether you’re looking for a job outside your organization or within, you need connections.

-Successful people develop mutually beneficial relationships within their department, throughout the company, and in their community.
-Connect with people outside your immediate, day-to-day activities and look for opportunities to benefit people outside of your own team or department.
+Successful people develop relationships within their department and throughout the company.
+Connect with people outside your department and business, too.
+Go beyond your day-to-day activities and look for opportunities to benefit people in the community, as well.
 You’ll be seen as a team player, someone who is willing to lend a hand to create value for all.